 - Click and open System Preferences.

-- Next, in case of MacBook move to Point and Click the tab where you can adjust the tracking speed according to your preference.
+- Next, in the case of the MacBook move to Point and Click the tab where you can adjust the tracking speed according to your preference.

-- For iMac, go to Mouse option to adjust pointer speed according to need.
+- For iMac, go to the Mouse option to adjust pointer speed according to need.

 Finally, test the pointer speed and then exit to save changes.

 Everyone has different preferences in mouse and sometimes fixed DPI does not work for them because it offers many advantages in the gaming or designing industry.
 By making it higher or lower they improve its usage capabilities.

 On the contrary, in many cases, users do not need higher mouse sensitivity and they can simply improve the performance of their mouse in some other ways.
 The mouse is a powerful and essential tool to carry out daily computer tasks and one should choose it according to need.